ilisinoviciris/f1_stats_api/README.md

 ## A learning project that demonstrates how to build a REST API with FastAPI.

-This project is built for learning purposes with a goal of practicing backend development, data engineering basics, and containerization (Docker).
+This project is built for learning purposes with a goal of practicing backend development, data engineering basics and containerization (Docker).

 ## Features of this project:
 - `GET /` -> Root endpoint